auberginehill/toss-a-coin/README.md

                                     <tr>
                                         <td style="padding:6px"><strong>(2) Capita aut navia?</strong></td>
                                         <td style="padding:6px">
                                             <p>"In coin flipping (or coin tossing) an outcome is pronounced by each participant before a correct answer is revealed to the question, which side of a coin is facing upwards after the said coin has been tossed in the air.
 An ideal coin toss includes as many rotations around the coin's centre axel as possible (while the coin is still in the air).
 In the game of 'Capita aut navia' linguistically oriented participants might call the obverse 'caput', if there's a single item depicted on the coin's obverse side, and 'capita' in case two or more similar items are depicted on the coin's obverse.
 Historically oriented participants might call the obverse 'capita' despite what is being depicted on it.
-The reverse is usually always called 'navia', but if so agreed upon, perhaps also the more linguistically correct 'naves' may be accepted as an alternative name to the traditional reverse side name of 'navia'.
+The reverse is usually always called 'navia', but if so agreed upon, perhaps also the more linguistically correct forms may be accepted as an alternative name to the traditional reverse side name of 'navia'.
 Please see the History section for further debate on this subject."</p></td>
                                    </tr>
                                    <tr>
                                         <td style="padding:6px"><strong></strong></td>